pseudoregalia-modding/pseudoregalia-archipelago/README.md

 5. A zip file will be added to Archipelago/output, which can [hosted on the website](https://archipelago.gg/uploads) or hosted locally with ArchipelagoServer.exe.

 # Known Issues
+- Beating your game won't actually mark your goal as being completed.
 - If you enter your connection info incorrectly, you have to restart the game to try again.
 - Consumed small keys will be restored on scene transition.
 - Messages printed to the screen will be deleted when passing through a loading zone even if you didn't have time to read them.